-Standout features: Automated savings features and daily trivia.
+Standout features: Automated savings features and budget tracking.

 The mobile app gives customers the ability to save time when they visit a branch.
 On the app, you can schedule an appointment with a bank specialist, for example.

-To help improve your savings habits, you can enroll in its “keep the change” program.
-The program rounds up your debit card purchases and automatically moves that money into your savings account on a daily basis that you can track from the app.
+Customers can enroll their Bank of America debit card in its “keep the change” program.
+The program rounds up debit card purchases and automatically deposits the extra change into a savings account, which can be tracked from the mobile app.

 Read Bankrate’s review of Bank of America.

-The San Antonio, Texas-based institution that serves military members and their families has long been regarded as a digital banking leader and for good reason: USAA, which pioneered mobile deposit capture technology , continues to roll out features that help on-the-go types.
+The San Antonio, Texas-based institution that serves military members and their families has long been regarded as a digital banking leader and for good reason: USAA, which pioneered mobile deposit capture technology , continues to roll out features that help those on the go.

 A standout feature on the USAA app is its automated assistant.
 Members can ask USAA’s assistant questions by typing in their queries or asking them out loud just as they might with Siri.

 Members can also use USAA’s technology to kick-start a savings habit.
-If you enroll in its text savings tool, USAA will move small amounts of money (from $1 to $9) from your checking into your savings account every few days.
-You can also automatically save a portion of your deposits and tax refund, as well as get a score on your overall financial health.
+When enrolled in its text savings tool, USAA moves small amounts of money (from $1 to $9) from your checking into your savings account every few days.
+Members can also automatically have a portion of their deposits and tax refund transferred to a savings account, as well as get a score on their financial health.

 If you want to give feedback to inform product development, join its pilot program.
-The institution would like to listen to your wish list.
+The institution makes improvements based on member polls and feedback.

 Read Bankrate’s review of USAA.